EchoSnowT/git-assignment/README.md

-"This is my first assingment"
+"This is my first git assignment"